-Student-athletes are expected to practice personal and academic integrity, always.
+Student-athletes are expected to practice personal and academic integrity always.

 At all times, student-athletes are representatives of the Department of Athletics and Virginia Wesleyan University.
-Therefore, it is the responsibility of the student-athlete to conduct himself or herself in a manner deemed appropriate to faculty, coaches, and the athletic administration.
+Therefore, it is the responsibility of student-athletes to conduct themselves in a manner deemed appropriate by faculty, coaches, and the athletic administration.